top of page

 Summary:

-I loved this biography of Rev. Dr. Lydia Gruchy, the first woman ordained in a main-line church in Canada.
-It outlines the need for female ordination and the advocates who opened the doors for Lydia Gruchy.
+I loved this biography of Rev. Dr. Lydia Gruchy, the first woman ordained in a mainline church in Canada.
+It outlines the need for female ordination and for advocates like those who opened the doors for Lydia Gruchy.

 Lydia Gruchy preached, taught, visited and served her congregations in every way possible.
-She travelled by horse and sled or by car and led 3-4 remote services on Sundays as well as teaching Bible lessons at several public elementary schools and leading youth in confirmation classes.
+She travelled by horse and sled or by car and led 3-4 services at various remote locations each Sunday.
+She also taught Bible lessons at several public elementary schools and led youth in confirmation classes.
 Her focus was not on gender equality or women's rights; her focus was on serving God and serving her community.

 "The work had to be done, and so I did it!" - Lydia Gruchy

-(1) Dr. Edmund H. Oliver, president of the Presbyterian Theological College and Moderator of the United Church of Canada, invited Lydia Gruch to be the first woman to enter the theology program, and he advocated for Lydia Gruchy's ordination with the United Church.
+(1) Dr. Edmund H. Oliver, president of the Presbyterian Theological College and Moderator of the United Church of Canada.
+When he could not find any male theology student interested in a scholarship to specialize in Christian Education amongst New Canadians, he invited Lydia Gruchy to be the first woman to enter the university's theology program.
+Later, he advocated for Lydia Gruchy's ordination with the United Church.
 Unfortunately, he died before his dream of female ordination was realized.

 (2) Nellie McClung, an activist and one of the Famous 5 who petitioned the Supreme Court of Canada to declare women as persons eligible for public office as senators.
-She was ridiculed, criticized, and misjudged by many, but she believed strongly that speaking God's word was inherited equally by all in God's realm and that denial of a woman's right to preach denied a woman's equal worth.
+McClung was ridiculed, criticized, and misjudged by many, but she strongly believed that all people in God's realm were equal heirs of the right to speak God's word.
+The denial of a woman's right to preach denied a woman's equal worth.
 McClung was an active church-woman who based her fight on the biblical statement that in Christ, there is no more male and female.
-In Nellie McClung's 1937 book, More Leaves from Lantern Lane, she said that when the church ordained Lydia Gruchy:
+In Nellie McClung's 1937 book, More Leaves from Lantern Lane, she commented on Lydia Gruchy's ordination:

 "So the United Church of Canada has at last endorsed what Saint Paul said more than eighteen hundred years ago, that there is no "male or female bound or free," but all are one in the service of God." - Nellie McClung, 1937 (1)

 Only men had the right to vote for or against women's ordination.
 Finally, in 1936, after 13 years of serving congregations as an unordained minister, the men voted to allow her in.
 She remained unmarried and without children.
-The United Church did not ordain a woman with children until 1947.
+The first married woman ordained by the United Church of Canada was Elinor Leard in 1957.

 This biography is well worth the read for anyone interested in how women and men can work together and how the church today can provide a community to support women and men whom God calls and gifts for ministry.